pixielabs/letsencrypt-rails-heroku/README.md

 By default the gem will try to use the following set of configuration variables, which you should set.

- * `ACME_DOMAIN`: Comma separated list of domains for which you want certificates, e.g. `example.com,www.example.com`
+ * `ACME_DOMAIN`: Comma separated list of domains for which you want certificates, e.g. `example.com,www.example.com`.
+Your Heroku app should be configured to answer to all these domains, because LetsEncrypt will make a request to verify ownership.
  * `ACME_EMAIL`: Your email address, should be valid.
  * `HEROKU_TOKEN`: An API token for this app.
 See below
  * `HEROKU_APP`: Name of Heroku app e.g. bottomless-cavern-7173